-- Do not adversely affect an area's sense of place and local distinctiveness: and - Do not adversely affect areas of tranquility, including those benefiting from dark skies, unless proposals can be adequately mitigated through the use of buffering.
+5. Do not have an unacceptable adversely effect upon affect an area's sense of place and local distinctiveness; and

+6. Do not have an unacceptable adversely effect upon affect areas of tranquility, including those benefiting from dark skies, unless proposals can demonstrate how it is intended to contribute towards minimizing light pollution be adequately mitigated through the use of buffering.

-In order to mitigate potential harm to the built form at the settlement fringe and its relationship to the landscape, proposals will be required to respond to design guidance in the individual assessments of settlement fringe sensitivity in the 'Areas of Separation, Settlement Fringe Sensitivity and Local Green Space Study.'
+In order to mitigate potential harm to the built form at the settlement fringe and its relationship to the landscape, proposals will be required to respond should have due regard to design guidance in the individual assessments of settlement fringe sensitivity in the 'Areas of Separation, Settlement Fringe Sensitivity and Local Green Space Study' or any subsequent evidence document.

-Neighbourhood Plans will be encouraged to use evidence provided in the 'Areas of Separation, Settlement Fringe Sensitivity and Local Green Space Study' to inform site allocations and design guidance, to ensure that the Borough's landscape will be enhanced and protected.
+Neighbourhood Plans will be encouraged to use evidence provided in the 'Areas of Separation, Settlement Fringe Sensitivity and Local Green Space Study' to inform site allocations and design guidance, to ensure that the Borough's landscape will be enhanced and protected conserved and where possible, enhanced.